ryandotsmith/32k.io/r/docs/production-checklist.md

 *A backend perspective*

-It's not every day that you ship an app to users with the hope if it becoming wildly successful, nevertheless, I have a checklist for that day.
-Heck, even if you shipped your app last year, it might be good to do a quick check.

 * Running 2 app servers in distinct availability zones
 * Slightly over-provisioned database with hot standby
 * Serve all static assets via CDN -- the app server should serve an asset exactly once